 Fisker announced some tidbits on the EMotion, a new luxury electric car, in a tweet he sent out on Saturday morning.
 He boasted that the new vehicle has over 400 miles of range, autonomous capabilities, and a charge time of just nine minutes.
 Fisker further talked about the battery included in the new car, which will be “state of the art NMC (Li-ion) chemistry produced by one of the world’s leading battery companies.”

 Graphene technology will not be inside of the batteries, as Fisker has previously talked about.
 Shortly after announcing a relaunch of his car company late last year, he said that graphene would help cut out the time needed to charge batteries and would extend the life of them.
 Instead, his company will continue researching the material.

-Teaser photos and additional information were posted in a back on June 6th.
+Teaser photos and additional information were posted in a press release back on June 6th.
 The EMotion can drive up to 161 miles per hour and due to “large ultra-light carbon fiber and aluminum wheels,” range is higher than the competition.
 Race cars have inspired the design on the outside of the vehicle.